Special Collections Research Center

 Page main body content

-SCRC aspires to be a vibrant research and learning environment for Syracuse University students, faculty, and the wider scholarly community.
-We provide access to our world-renowned rare and archival collections and expert guidance in their use in order to facilitate personal discovery and the creation of new knowledge.
+SCRC is a vibrant research and learning environment for Syracuse University students, faculty, and the wider community.
+We provide access to our world-renowned rare and archival collections and expert guidance in their use to facilitate personal discovery and the creation of new knowledge.

-- Engaging students, faculty, and the wider scholarly community with our collections through public programs, exhibitions, digital initiatives, and publications
+- Engaging students, faculty and the community with our collections through public programs, fellowships, exhibitions, digital initiatives and publications.

-- Prolonging the life of the University's rare and archival holdings for generations of students and scholars by implementing ongoing preservation measures
+- Prolonging the life of the University's rare and archival holdings for generations of students, researchers and community members by implementing ongoing preservation measures.

-- Providing a variety of ways for the University and wider scholarly community to access and explore these collections
+- Providing a variety of opportunities to access and explore these collections.

 Collection materials may be harmful because:

-- they demonstrate bias and exclusion in institutional collecting;
+- they demonstrate bias and exclusion in institutional collecting; and/or

-● archivists often use standardized search terms, such as the Library of Congress Subject Headings, some of which may be outdated or insensitive;
+- archivists often use standardized search terms, such as the Library of Congress Subject Headings, some of which may be outdated or insensitive; and/or

-● archivists also often re-use language provided by creators or former owners of the archival materials in order to provide context but which also reflect biases and prejudices.
+- archivists also often re-use language provided by creators or former owners of the archival materials to provide context, but which also reflect biases and prejudices.

 While the SCRC holds these materials as part of the historic record, staff are also actively seeking to balance the preservation of this history with sensitivity to how these materials are described for researchers.
-SCRC staff are committed to a reparative archival framework to do justice to those whose humanity has been harmed, silenced, ignored, or disenfranchised within the historical record.
+SCRC staff are committed to a reparative archival framework to do justice to those whose humanity has been harmed, silenced, ignored or disenfranchised within the historical record.
 This ongoing work includes identifying harmful items within the collections we hold, assessing and updating descriptions that are harmful, and establishing standards and policies to prevent future harmful language in staff-generated descriptions.
-We are working to do the following:
+We are working to:

-- evaluate existing processes for exclusionary practices or institutional bias that prioritize one culture and/or group over another;
+- evaluate existing processes for exclusionary practices or institutional bias that prioritize one culture and/or group over another; and